RonnieSan/vue-browser-sfc/README.md

 ```

 ## Included Example
-The template package includes a sample component (`my-component.vue`) that you can test it all out with.
+The template package includes a sample component (`example.vue`) that you can test it all out with.
 The command you would use to compile it would be `webpack --env.file=example`.
 The component has a name property of `example`, the the tagname you would use in your HTML woudl be `<example></example>`.

 The example component will print out the words "Hello, world."
 When the text is clicked, the word "world" will change to "foobar".